Colors of Hoi An — A Photo Essay with Stories

-With a unique Hoi An Photography project, Emmy Award-winning artist Alden Anderson seeks to highlight the bold colors of Hoi An, Vietnam, juxtaposed with the daily life of the locals in his collection “Colors of Hoi An”.
+With a unique Hoi An Photography project, Emmy Award-winning artist Alden Anderson seeks to highlight the bold colors of Hoi An, Vietnam, contrasted with the daily life of the locals in his collection “Colors of Hoi An”.

 Alden has always had a fondness for ancient buildings and structures whether they are thousands of years old, or in the case of Hoi An several hundred.
 “There is so much history in the walls of Hoi An.
 If you look closely in some areas you can even see old Chinese characters worn with time.
 Little historical gems hiding in plain sight.
 There’s always something new to discover in Hoi An” he says.

 Hoi An — The Yellow City

 “One of the beautiful things about Hoi An is the bold yellow color of most of the buildings.
 Because of this, it has been nicknamed “The Yellow City”.
 Add to that yellow a handful of blue windows and vibrant blossoms and the colors really pop.”